• Home

 Consent to Copays and to Receive Communications

 This section informs the veteran that by submitting the application, they agree to pay any applicable VA copayments for care or services as required by law (including urgent care).
-The veteran also agrees to receive communication from the VA to the email, home phone number or mobile phone number that they have provided; however, providing these is not required.
+The veteran also agrees to receive communication from the VA to the email, home phone number, or mobile phone number they have provided; however, providing these is not required.

 Signature